For Moderately or Severely

 Under-insured patients with public insurance and uninsured patients can receive Paxlovid who meet income eligibility (at or below 300% of the Federal Poverty Level) can receive Paxlovid at no charge with the U.S. Government Patient Assistance Program operated by Pfizer.
 Learn more on Pfizer's Paxlovid website.
 Patients who are under-insured are those who would have a high co-pay for Paxlovid and cannot afford the medication.

-According to the CDC's Respiratory Virus Guidance
+According to the CDC's Preventing Respiratory Illnesses

 What to know